The authorities appreciate employees or members of the public who contribute to community service, and uphold public safety standards

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-She stated: ”I have more than 200 patients using these injections of various types.
+She said: ”I have more than 200 patients using these injections of various types.
 There are also children; both the child and the adult lose weight, but without follow-up with the doctor and a nutritionist, they regain weight.

 “They are safe when used appropriately, but many individuals are self-medicating without proper guidance, leading to detrimental outcomes.”

-Experts have also expressed concern over the easy accessibility of these weight loss injections, which are available in nearly every pharmacy.
+Experts have also expressed concern over the accessibility of these weight loss injections, which are available in nearly every pharmacy.

 This widespread availability allows individuals to obtain and use them without medical prescriptions or proper guidance, increasing the risk of misuse and serious health complications.

-Some patients who sought rapid weight loss solutions for social events like weddings, found themselves facing serious health consequences instead of the desired results.
+Some patients, who sought rapid weight loss solutions for social events like weddings, found themselves facing serious health consequences instead of the desired results.

 During the ‘My Health’ conference in Sharjah, the expert explained that the injection is used as an alternative to surgeries, and there are successful experiences.